Engineering 100-980

 Test all critical aspects of the system (rocket and sensor board), showing that both operate as required.
 Specifically, tests include:

-4. Elevator test - Find a building that is at least 8 stories tall and ride an elevator from the bottom floor to at least the 8th floor.
+Find a building that is at least 8 stories tall and ride an elevator from the bottom floor to at least the 8th floor.
 The sensor package must be taking data during the elevator ride and should be placed on the floor so that it is measuring the acceleration of the elevator.
 There should be at least two stops on the way to the 8th floor, so the stopping and starting can be noted and correlated with the pressure data.
-The pressure must be converted to altitude.
-The acceleration should be integrated to be converted to velocity and the velocity integrated to be converted to altitude.
-The altitude derived from pressure must be differentiated to convert it to velocity and the velocity differentiated to convert it to acceleration.
-Plots need to show the results of this test.

 All tests need to be presented at the Go/No-Go meeting.
 Each team must pass all tests before being OKed for launch.